-UK PM Johnson in intensive care, needed oxygen after COVID-19 symptoms worsened
+UK PM Johnson 'stable' in intensive care, needed oxygen after COVID-19 symptoms worsened

 “The government’s business will continue,” said Raab, a staunch Brexit supporter who has served as foreign minister for less than a year.

-Johnson’s move to intensive care added to the sense of upheaval that the coronavirus crisis has wrought after its spread caused widespread panic, sowed chaos through financial markets and prompted the virtual shutdown of the global economy.
+Johnson’s move to intensive care added to the sense of upheaval that the coronavirus has wrought after its spread caused global panic, sowed chaos through financial markets and prompted the virtual shutdown of the world economy.

 The United Kingdom is in a state of virtual lockdown, a situation due to be reviewed early next week, and some ministers have suggested it might need to be extended because some people were flouting the strict rules.